You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

-Pro Tip: Mention the name of the subscriber in the emails, in the subject line.
+Pro Tip: Mention the name of the subscriber in the emails in the subject line.

 3. Providing New Information

-If you really think about which emails you open and which you don’t, you will see the pattern there.
+If you think about which emails you open and which don’t, you will see the pattern there.
 Then, you might want to delete the emails in your campaign which doesn’t work like that.

 So, what differentiates here is the information.
-What new information you are getting with the email?
+What new information are you getting with the email?